Airbag launching

-Airbag launching refers to a method to launch vessels with marine air bags.
-It is a methodology for ship launching utilizing air bags.
+Airbag launching is a method to launch vessels with marine air bags.

-The Xiao Qinghe shipyard launched a tank barge with marine airbags on January 20, 1981 and it is known as the first use of marine airbags.
+The Xiao Qinghe shipyard launched a tank barge with marine airbags on January 20, 1981, and it is known as the first use of marine airbags.

 This kind of ship launching method has the advantages of requiring less permanent infrastructure, risk, and cost.
 The airbags provide support to the hull of the ship, air bags rolling motion take a vessel launch into water, thus it is arguably safer than other options like sideways launching.

 Unlike most other launching methods that are fixed infrastructures, airbag launching has relatively less limitations and can be used in versatile ways.
 It overcomes the disadvantage of fixed track launching in which capacity of shipbuilding and ship repairing is limited by the fixed infrastructures especially in small and medium-sized shipyards.

 Airbags

 Ship launching airbags are specialized air bags that are used for launching marine vessels.
 These air bags are made of synthetic-tire-cord reinforcement layers and rubber layers, and are also known as marine airbags.
 They were invented in 1980.
-The first known use of marine airbags occurred on January 20, 1981 with the launch of a tank barge from the Xiao Qinghe shipyard.
+The first known use of marine airbags occurred on January 20, 1981, with the launch of a tank barge from the Xiao Qinghe shipyard.
 From then on, more and more shipyards, especially in China and Southeast Asia, began to use air bags to launch small and medium-sized vessels.

 In recent years, higher strength materials have been used in air bag production, allowing them to have much more bearing capacity.
 Hence, they have begun to be used at the launchings of larger vessels.
 In October 2011, the successful launch of one vessel with a deadweight tonnage (DWT) of 75000 tonnes set a world record for ship launches utilizing air bags.
 The following year, on June 6, 2012, the ship "He Ming" (IMO number 9657105), with a DWT of 73541 tonnes, total length of 224.8m, breadth of 34m, and depth of 18.5m, also launched successfully using air bags.